how financial insecurity eats away at your iq and decision-making skills

 Poverty isn't just a socioeconomic state, it's also a state of mind.
 And when tasked with making important decisions on a shoestring budget, your brain will sabotage your wallet.

 As income inequality around the world becomes a yawning chasm, a number of really bad side-effects are rapidly beginning to appear.
 People aren’t being trained for new jobs as automation inevitably ramps up, and can’t afford to retrain themselves with soaring education costs and no guidance from employers.
 Entire countries are now stuck in poverty traps because as more and more robots and computers take over stepping stones to a knowledge economy, the necessary investment into developing them begins to rise nearly exponentially.
-Not only are more spoils going to the victor, they’re saying in the victor’s bank accounts longer, and in greater quantity, as everyone else’s existence becomes more finically precarious.
+Not only are more spoils going to the victor, they’re staying in the victor’s bank accounts longer, and in greater quantity, as everyone else’s existence becomes more finically precarious.
 Meanwhile, politicians shrug and tell the struggling to either get a job or a better one, and stop being poor.

 But aside from macroeconomic indicators, there are subtler ways financial insecurity messes with you.
 For example, simulated poverty drops your IQ score by 13 points, the same as a bad night when you toss and turn with little in the way of decent sleep, leading you to make worse decisions.
 While IQ tests aren’t good indicators of actual intelligence, they are a handy proxy for the state of your mind while making decisions, especially when it comes to money.
 According to the researchers, poorer subjects were working from a so-called scarcity mindset in which they were focused intensely on immediate problems, exhausting themselves in the process as their decisions grew more and more important as money dwindled.
 And while this mental state does help to solve short term problems more creatively, it’s detrimental to long term planning.